Sunday, December 29, 2019

 THE STORY OF RUTH

-Ruth is first introduced to the Bible reader in Ruth 1:4 where she is described as the Moabite widow of one of the two sons of late Elimelech.
-Given the order of the description of the sons, Ruth was possibly the wife of the second son, Chilion.
+Ruth is first introduced to the Bible reader in Ruth 1:4 where she is described as the Moabite widow of one of the two sons of the late Elimelech.
+Ruth was the wife of the first son, Mahlon (Ruth 4:10).
 She is later distinctly described by the servants of Boaz in Ruth 2:6 as “…the young Moabite woman who came back with Naomi from the country of Moab.”
-Her racial identity was distinct from that of the Jews.
+Her racial identity was distinct.
 She was the stranger in Bethlehem but this fact did not stifle her determination to make the best out of her situation.
+The last paragraph of her life was yet to be written...

-Some scholars believe that the Moabites may have been people of a fairly dark skin and that David may have shared these attributes with Ruth, his great grandmother.
+Some scholars say the Moabites may have been people of a fairly dark skin and that David may have inherited these attributes from Ruth, his great grandmother.

-Despite her idolatrous background, Ruth appears to have been positively influenced by Naomi’s virtuous life.
+Despite her idolatrous background, Ruth was positively influenced by Naomi’s virtuous life.
 She was determined to follow Naomi into Bethlehem despite the tragedy that the Elimelech family suffered.
 Unlike Ruth, Orpah, who was possibly the wife of Mahlon, returned to her Moabite people.

 Choices do have consequences...

-The name Ruth sounds like the Hebrew name for friendship, a significant attribute of this great young Moabite woman who courageously forsook her past; her cultural connections for a strange people in a foreign land.
+The name Ruth sounds like the Hebrew name for friendship, a significant attribute to this great young Moabite woman who, in the name of God, courageously forsook her past; her cultural connections for a strange people in a foreign land.
+What does it cost you to follow Jesus?
+Some people have been ridiculed, scolded, and shunned by their family and friends for choosing the narrow path...

 LESSONS IN RUTH’S RESOLVE TO FOLLOW NAOMI

-Ruth made a powerful resolve to follow Naomi into Israel.
-Her firm conviction clearly rings out when she declares to Naomi in Ruth 1:16-17 "Entreat me not to leave you, Or to turn back from following after you; For wherever you go, I will go; And wherever you lodge, I will lodge; Your people shall be my people, And your God, my God.
+Ruth's resolve to follow Naomi into Israel was compelling.
+Her firm convictions clearly ring out when she declares to Naomi in Ruth 1:16-17 "Entreat me not to leave you, Or to turn back from following after you; For wherever you go, I will go; And wherever you lodge, I will lodge; Your people shall be my people, And your God, my God.
 17 Where you die, I will die, And there will I be buried.
 The LORD do so to me, and more also, If anything but death parts you and me."
+(NKJV).

 Five important lessons can be distilled from this statement.